 Plantar Fasciitis and Heel Pain

-Pain is often felt in the first few steps after waking up, after a period of rest or after an extended period of exercise, and is usually described as an aching, pulling pain under the arch and heel
+Pain associated with plantar fasciopathy is often most pronounced during the first few steps after waking up, following periods of rest, or after prolonged activity.
+The pain is typically described as an aching or pulling sensation under the arch of the foot and heel.

 Plantar Fasciitis and Heel Pain

-If you suffer from heel pain, do not attempt to ignore the pain and visit a podiatrist immediately for assessment and care.
-As the Plantar Fasciopathy turns from an acute to chronic pain, treatment becomes harder and the recovery time can often increase.
-Recurrent episodes of heel pain can lead to long-term tearing of the plantar fascia.
+If you experience heel pain, it is important not to ignore it.
+Seeking prompt assessment and treatment from a podiatrist can help prevent the condition from becoming chronic.
+As plantar fasciopathy progresses from an acute to a chronic stage, the treatment becomes more difficult, and recovery times can lengthen.
+Recurrent heel pain can even lead to long-term damage, such as tearing of the plantar fascia.

 Plantar Fasciitis and Heel Pain